khaihanhdk/Analysis-of-Variance---Tensile-Strength-of-Paper/README.md

 # Analysis-of-Variance---Tensile-Strength-of-Paper
-An R code for exam about ANOVA on Applied Statistics for Engineers - Montgomery
+An R code for example about ANOVA on Applied Statistics for Engineers - Montgomery